jojo978/drake/examples/coding_challenge/README.md

    - for realtime visualization and recordings

 ### Visualization
-- Meshcat for visualization and recording
+- Meshcat for realtime visualization and recording
-- a snapshot below is taken at t = 10 sec
+- a snapshot below is taken at t = 10 sec, when the system is almost stabilized.
 ![](./Media/meshcat.png)

 ### Run